LucasRitossa/backblaze-go/README.md

     panic(err)
   }

-	var token backblaze.TokenParams

-  // log into backblaze account with key
+  // log into backblaze with accountId, and ApplicationKey
 	user, err := backblaze.GetUser("your-backblaze-key-here")
   if err != nil {
     panic(err)